 Nutrition and Menopause

-Menopause is a natural part of a woman’s life cycle.
-It is characterized by the loss of monthly menstrual periods and the end of the ability to bear children.
-Most women reach menopause in their mid-40s to mid-50s, but some experience menopause earlier as the result of genetics, certain health conditions, surgical removal of the ovaries, or other factors.
-At menopause, your body produces much lower amounts of the hormone estrogen.
-This change has a strong impact on your health and nutritional needs.
+Menopause is a normal part of a woman’s life cycle.
+It is the loss of monthly periods and the end of having children.
+Most women reach it in their mid 40s to mid 50s.
+Some reach it earlier due to their genes, health problems, surgery, or other reasons.
+When it happens, your body will make less of the hormone estrogen.
+This has a big impact on your health and nutrition.

-You will also need vitamin D (400-800 units a day), which helps your body to absorb calcium.
+You will need vitamin D (600 units a day) to help your body to absorb calcium.
 Your body makes some vitamin D when you are exposed to sunlight.
-This vitamin is also in certain foods, such as fortified milk, liver, and tuna.
+This vitamin is also in some foods, such as fortified milk, liver, and tuna.

-At menopause, you may need to adjust your food choices, reduce your caloric intake, and increase your activity level to avoid weight gain.
-To help lose weight or maintain a healthful weight, eat a well-balanced diet that is high in fiber, whole grains, fruits, vegetables, and low in saturated fat, trans fat, and cholesterol.
-Overweight postmenopausal women can successfully reduce body weight with regular exercise.
+You may need to adjust your food choices, lower your calories, and raise your activity level.
+Eat a diet that is high in fiber, whole grains, fruits, vegetables, and low in saturated fat, trans fat, and cholesterol.
+Regular exercise can also help.

-As estrogen levels drop, a woman’s risk of heart disease increases.
-A number of lifestyle factors can help reduce your risk of cardiovascular disease.
-These include getting regular exercise, quitting smoking, maintaining a healthy weight, managing stress, and eating a healthy diet.
+As estrogen levels drop, a woman’s risk of heart disease rises.
+Habit changes can help lower the risk.
+These include exercise, quitting smoking, staying at a healthy weight, managing stress, and eating a healthy diet.

 Take heart and take control.
-Menopause is not a disease, and there are many changes you can make in your life to stay healthy and reduce your discomfort.
+Menopause is not a disease.
+There are many changes you can make in your life to stay healthy.